CSS-challenges/challenge-2-solution/README.md

 The first breakpoint we will take into account for our project is the tablet screen (from 568px and up).
 Think about what we want:

-- The cards, instead of occupying the 100% of their container, they should occupy the 50% (about half the parent).
+- Each column of cards, instead of occupying the 100% of their container, they should occupy the 50% (about half the parent).
 - All the elements are centered in the screen:

 ![](docs/2columns.png)

+### How does a media query work?

-Media queries work this way, and we ONLY include the elements that change from the other CSS code (for instance, the navbar will stay the same throughout all the different screens, so we don't need to change anything):
+Media queries work with the following syntax, and we ONLY include the elements that change from the other CSS code (for instance, the navbar will stay the same throughout all the different screens, so we don't need to change anything):

 ```css
 @media (min-width: 568px){